osgi/osgi-test/org.osgi.test.junit5/README.md

 Testing OSGi services can prove to be tricky business involving a lot of state management.

-#### `ServiceUseExtension`
+#### `ServiceExtension`

-The `ServiceUseExtension` was designed to help alleviate this complexity by offering a mechanism to declare which service or set of services to use and how they should behave within the context of a test and then to clean up when the test ends.
+The `ServiceExtension` was designed to help alleviate this complexity by offering a mechanism to declare which service or set of services to use and how they should behave within the context of a test and then to clean up when the test ends.

 The following criteria can be defined for any service or set of services: